Ad selection white paper

 4. The best line item is selected

-The ad server then removes from the list line items that aren't eligible to serve for various reasons, such as:
+From the list of matching line items, the ad server then removes any line items that aren't eligible to serve for various reasons, such as:

 - Frequency capping

 - Day parting